marcolino/personal-site/docs/roadmap.md

 - Use typescript everywhere instead of Vanilla JS/JSX - will this hinder new developer experience?
 - Add support for more exotic integrations (reason, webassembly).
-- hydrate all unique content on the site from one location -> deploy as npm package + json.
+- Hydrate all unique content on the site from one location -> deploy as npm package + json.
 - Use husky for git pre-commit hooks.